gchq/Palisade-services/audit-service/README.md

 # Audit Service

+The Audit service is an implementation of the [AuditService Interface](src/main/java/uk/gov/gchq/palisade/service/audit/service/AuditService.java) which audits any incoming messages.

-The Audit service accepts incoming messages on the `error` and `success` Kafka topics, these messages contain all the details of the initial request and any other relevant information.
+The service accepts incoming messages on the `error` and `success` Kafka topics.
+These messages contain information about the original request and, depending on the message type, will contain either of the following:

+1. In the case of an error message, all the details of the error.
+1. In the case of a success message, the id value of the returned resource.

 This information will be passed to any local audit services that have been implemented.
 This service does not have any output Kafka topics.

 ## High level architecture